ansys/pymeilisearch/doc/source/index.rst

         Learn about the capabilities, features, and key topics of the project.

-    .. grid-item-card:: Contributing :fa:`gavel`
-        :link: contributing
-        :link-type: doc

-        Read our specific contribution guide before collaborating to the codebase or helping us in documentation.

 .. jinja:: main_toctree

     {% if build_api or build_examples %}